AviatrixSystems/avxlabs-docs/ace_automation/docs/firenet.md

 ![Security Group](images/firenet_sg.png)

-Click on its `Security Group ID` then `Edit inbound rules` in the lower-right and add a rule that allows `HTTPS` from your IP.
+Click on its `Security Group ID` then `Edit inbound rules` in the lower-right and add a rule that allows `HTTPS` from your `0.0.0.0/0`.

 Then go to CoPilot.
 In the left-hand nav, select `Security`, then `FireNet`, then the `Firewall` tab at the top.
 Then, click the `Management UI` to open Palo.

 ![FireNet](images/firenet_firenet.png)

+If you're blocked from accessing the Palo management UI due to corporate security policy, you can use Firefox on the jumpbox for access.

 Log in with the credentials provided in the portal registration page.
 After clicking through several pop-ups, click on the `Monitor` tab in the top nav.